 Mix your own all-purpose Gluten-Free Flour Blends

-The two nutritious blends below work well with most baked goods and are the foundation for each recipe I make.
+The blend below works well with most baked goods and are the foundation for each recipe I make.
 The smell, flavor, and texture are almost identical to wheat flour.
 You will notice there is no xanthan gum or guar gum in the blends.
 Not all recipes require these.

 Xanthan gum and guar gum help with moisture retention and hold baked goods together.
 In a good portion of the recipes I make, the combination and ratio of ingredients are strong enough to hold the baked goods together.
 There are a few recipes, however, that are fragile or still call for xanthan gum to aid with moisture retention.